Ramanidharan12/Instutional_Projects/README.md

 5.pandas

-Feature of the project:
+## Feature of the project:

-By getting the channel ID input from the user the YouTube channel data will be retrieved.
-Data such as Playlists,Comments,Videos and channel details.
-Store channel data in MongoDB.
-Transfering data from MongoDB to SQL
-Sorting data according to usercase thru streamlit using a pre-set search option.
+This project approach involves building a simple UI with Streamlit, retrieving data from the YouTube API, storing it in a MongoDB data lake, migrating it to a SQL data warehouse, querying the data warehouse with SQL, and displaying the data in the Streamlit app.